collective/collective.collectionfilter/README.rst

 Mosaic Integration
 ------------------

-The three tiles can be added within the Mosaic editor multiple times.
+The tiles can be added within the Mosaic editor multiple times.
 Just select them in the ``Insert`` menu and assign a collection to it.
 To show the results of the collection simply add a ``Existing Content`` tile which links to the same collection your filter tiles are assigned with.